Industry Insights, Internet

 • Dish Wireless (the 5G network) is being wound down; its spectrum was sold to AT&T and SpaceX.

-• If you want to switch, DirecTV is the main satellite-TV alternative; HughesNet, Viasat, and Starlink cover satellite internet.
+• If you want to switch, DirecTV is the main satellite-TV alternative; Starlink, T-Mobile 5G Home Internet, and fixed wireless are the main alternatives if you want to leave HughesNet.

 Is Dish going out of business?